preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/functional_infrastructure_model.md

 1. __Unencrypted__ HTTP Products MUST assume that transport encryption is handled at a separate layer.
 SSL/TLS and reverse proxy load balancing is the responsibility of a target Platform, not the Product Build.

 1. __Compute constrained__ Images must define the maximum per-task RAM requirement at image publication time, and manage use of memory internally to prevent exceeding this boundary.
-Platforms MUST guarantee that these resources will be available, even if overprovisioning virtual environments, and MAY reactively kill Products violating declared constraints.
+Platforms MUST guarantee that these resources will be available, even if over provisioning virtual environments, and MAY reactively kill Products violating declared constraints.

 1. __x86-64__.
 32-bit binaries are also allowed, but other CPU architectures are not currently supported.